GamerTilen/CreateMinecraftServer/README.md

 With the firewall set up and incoming network requests allowed, proceed to create a port forward rule on your router.
 Even though each router has a different interface, the steps will be similar.

  For short this are the following steps:
-1. Find your **default gateway** IP address.
+ - Find your **default gateway** IP address.
 It will be used to log in to the router.
-2. Set up a static IP address.
+ - Set up a static IP address.
-3. Open the port forwarding settings.
+ - Open the port forwarding settings.
-4. Specify which TCP and UDP ports to forward.
+ - Specify which TCP and UDP ports to forward.

-+ **Finding the Router Address and Setting up a Static IP on Windows**
+##### 1. Finding the Router Address and Setting up a Static IP on Windows

 1. Press **Windows** + **R** and enter **CMD** to open the command prompt.
 2. Run the following command: `ipconfig`.